jrock-3/HackUCIWinter2022/README.md

 Copy the link in the ngrok terminal and paste it into the FetchInfo.js in client/src part of the project.

 This link will last for two hours.

-Then navigate to the client folder and do npm start

 # Getting Started with Create React App